Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 To avoid this, start with a lighter weight and focus on maintaining proper form and technique.

-Choose a dumbbell or weight that’ll allow a nice, slow and controlled movement.
+Choose a dumbbell or weight that allows you a nice, slow, and controlled movement.

-Pulling the dumbbell too high can result in increased compression of the acromioclavicular joint, and thus can increase the likelihood of an impingement injury at the shoulder.
+Pulling the dumbbell too high can compress the acromioclavicular joint, increasing the likelihood of an impingement injury at the shoulder.

 Controlling the movement and limiting your elbows to reach the same height as your shoulders ensure you are not exerting your shoulder and potentially causing an injury